ddetommaso/TobiiGlassesPyController/README.md

 ```

 Once a wireless connection with the glasses is established you can run the
-controller providing the ipv4 address to the constructor.
+controller providing the IPv4 address to the constructor.

-### 3. Ethernet connection (be sure that it is configured as link-local IPv6).
+### 3. Ethernet connection

+You can use both IPv4 or IPv6.
+In case you are using IPv4, ensure to have
+a DHCP server running in your machine.
+In case of IPv6, ensure that the network
+is configured as link-local.

 ```
 tobiiglasses = TobiiGlassesController("fe80::76fe:48ff:ff00:hell")
 ```

 In case you have multiple network interfaces in your system, please specify
-the network interface name when you create a TobiiGlassesController object:
+the network interface-name when you create a TobiiGlassesController object:

 For Linux systems you should specify the name of the net interface ...